 The following requirements will apply to both types of grants:

 One Happy Camper recipients must attend public or non-orthodox day school.
-Camp Coupons recipients can attend Orthodox day school, and must have been enrolled in a participating institution for preschool, day school, and/or day camp.
+Camp Coupons recipients can attend Orthodox day school.